edgexfoundry/edgex-docs/security/security-file-token-provider.1.rst

 PREREQUISITES
 =============
-``PrivilegedTokenPath`` points to a non-expired Vault token that the token-file-provider will use to install policies and create per-service tokens.
+``PrivilegedTokenPath`` points to a non-expired Vault token that the security-file-token-provider will use to install policies and create per-service tokens.
 It will create policies with the naming convention ``"edgex-service-service-name"`` where ``service-name`` comes from JSON keys in the configuration file and the Vault policy